 Placed awklardly near the air hockey tables was Silent Hill The Arcade, in all it's black-curtain glory.
 Except, it was switched off- and has apparently been so for several months!
 It was working fine last year, so I don't know what the problem could be.
 What even is the point of having it out on the floor if it isn't working.

-That concludes my write up of the arcades in Cleethorpes!
+And that concludes my write up of the arcades in Cleethorpes!
 While there were a few disappointments, Cool Riders was a nice surprise, and it's always great to find decently priced games like the Time Crisis 2 and Star Wars Battle Pod.
 I don't know when I'll be back in Cleethorpes next, but I hope it will still have some of the older games, especially Cool Riders and Time Crisis 2.
 Hope you enjoyed reading.